snowflakedb/snowflake-connector-nodejs/README.md

 ======================================================================

-For detailed documentation and basic usage examples, please see the documentation at `NodeJS Driver for Snowflake <https://docs.snowflake.net/manuals/user-guide/nodejs-driver.html>`_
+For detailed documentation and basic usage examples, please see the documentation at <a href="https://docs.snowflake.net/manuals/user-guide/nodejs-driver.html">NodeJS Driver for Snowflake</a>.

 Test
 ======================================================================